Qualified Longevity Annuity Contracts (QLACs)

 And finally, a QLAC is… exempt from required minimum distribution (RMD) rules.

-RMD rules force those older than 72 to withdraw a specific amount of money from their tax-deferred retirement accounts each year.
-Using funds from these accounts to buy a QLAC reduces the balance subject to the RMD calculation.
+- RMD rules force those older than 73 to withdraw a specific amount of money from their tax-deferred retirement accounts each year. by converting up to $200,000 of your IRA balance or qualified plan balance to a QLAC.
+Taxes you would have paid on those RMDs will be deferred until the QLAC starts providing income.
 That means lower RMDs and lower taxable income during the QLAC deferral period.

 In summary, a QLAC is a pension you can buy for yourself using your pre-tax retirement savings.
-Because of its special designation, QLAC income payments can start later than 72, reducing your RMDs and associated taxes during that period of time.
+Because of its special designation, QLAC income payments can start later than age 73, reducing your RMDs and associated taxes during that period of time.